 How does free healthcare work in Canada?

 Canada’s healthcare system provides residents with universal coverage for medically necessary services.
-Funded by the Canadian tax system, it offers access to doctors, hospitals, and essential treatments without direct costs at the point of care, ensuring equitable access for all citizens and permanent residents.
+Funded by the Canadian tax system, it offers reasonable access to doctors, hospitals, and essential treatments without direct costs at the point of care, ensuring equitable access for all citizens and permanent residents.

 Who pays for medical care in Canada?